Support for students with disability and their families

 The DAFP provides you with an organisation that you can contact for guidance and support when accessing the school system.

-If you or your child have a disability, you can access support through the DAFP.
+If you or your child live with disability, you can access support through the DAFP.

 DAFP organisations provide their services based on location.
-Please see the list below.
+Please see the list of organisations below.

-Additionally, support organisations are available if you or a family member identifies as Aboriginal or Torres Strait Islander or have a language background other than English.
+Additionally, support organisations are available if you or a family member identifies as Aboriginaland/or Torres Strait Islander or have a language background other than English.

-Once you have identified the organisation to support you, you can contact them using the phone number provided below.
+Once you have identified the organisation to support you, you can contact them using the phone number or email listed below.

-If you, providers and schools cannot find a resolution to the student’s needs, providers can refer the matter to the department’s Feedback and Complaints team by submitting a complaint, compliment or suggestion form.
+If you, advocacy service providers and schools cannot find a resolution to the student’s needs, advocacy service providers can refer the matter to the department’s Feedback and Complaints team by submitting a complaint, compliment or suggestion form.

 Requests for advice and support from the organisations listed under the DAFP are free.